Jay Gould (entrepreneur): Foundville

-Investments
+Angel investments

-Gould is an angel investor, with sizable contributions to companies such as Buffer, CapLinked, Tout, iDoneThis, Fitocracy, and Cadee, among others.
+Gould is an angel investor, with investments in Buffer, CapLinked, Tout, iDoneThis, Fitocracy, and Cadee.
 In March 2012, Gould was part of a $1 million funding initiative for DogVacay, an online marketplace for residential dog boarding.

 In addition to startup capital, Gould also contributes his knowledge and expertise to entrepreneurs.
 He is a member of the Rowan University Entrepreneurship Program Advisor Council (ENTAC).